Waste Management and Minimisation Plan

 Plastic bag phase out

-The regulations will apply to all new plastic shopping bags with handles that are made of plastic up to 70 microns in thickness.
+The regulations apply to all new plastic shopping bags with handles that are made of plastic up to 70 microns in thickness.
 This includes the light-weight plastic bags commonly found at supermarket, takeaway food and other retail checkouts, as well as heavier boutique-style shopping bags and the ‘emergency’ bags currently offered by some supermarkets as an alternative to a free single-use bag.

 From a customer perspective, we are encouraging all to shop with a reusable bag to aid local business moving forward, particularly as they transition to the new standard.